MD2Korg/CerebralCortex-Vagrant/README.md

 ## Analyzing your data with Jupyter Notebooks
-__Description needed__
-If you want to write code and scripts to analyze and process your data.
-Link to Getting started with Jupyter notebook tutorials

-Open this link in your web browser [http://localhost:8080/jupyterhub/hub/login](http://localhost:8080/jupyterhub/hub/login) to interact and analyze your data.
+Open this link in your web browser http://localhost:8080/jupyterhub/hub/login to interact and analyze your data.

 1. A login screen will be shown as follows.